10110111/geeqie/README.md

     libclutter 1.0
         wiki.gnome.org/Projects/libchamplain
         for map display
-        disabled by default
+        enabled by default
-        enable with configure option: --enable-map
+        disable with configure option: --disable-map
-        enabling will also enable GPU acceleration

     libclutter 1.0
         www.clutter-project.org
-        for GPU acceleration (a check-box on Preferences/Image must also be ticked) disabled by default
+        for GPU acceleration (a check-box on Preferences/Image must also be ticked) enabled by default
-        enable with configure option: --enable-gpu-accel
+        disable with configure option: --disable-gpu-accel
         explicitly disabling will also disable the map feature

     lua 5.1